Next-Level-Learning/Self-Learning-Journey/SECURITY.md

-Thank you for contributing to make this repository safe for everyone.

----
 # Security Policy

+Thank you for contributing to making this repository safe for everyone.
+This document outlines security practices, reporting procedures, and enforcement guidelines for contributors and maintainers.

 ## 🔒 Purpose